EdWordy/psg-gun-catalogue-vorp/README.md

 - Place in an appropriate folder in `resources` (ie `[ ThirdParty ]`)

-- add `ensure psg-gun-catalogue` to your `server.cfg` below both dependencies
+- add `ensure psg-gun-catalogue` to your `server.cfg` below both dependencies (don't rename the folder as this will break the mod)

-- Disable any other gun stores that you have (such as vorp_weaponsv2)
+- Disable any other gun stores that you have (such as the ones found in vorp_weaponsv2, just delete the contents of the config)

 - Set your weapon prices in `server.lua`